tqandrade/snmp-fiberhome/README.md

 ## getPonPortList()

 **Description:** Returns an array with the relevant information from all PON ports in the OLT.

-NOTE: Depending on the number of connected ONUs on the OLT, the loading time may take time and cause a timeout.
+**NOTE:** Depending on the number of connected ONUs to pon port, the loading time may take time and cause a timeout.
 In this case, use the [getPonPort()](#getponport) function in conjunction with a loop.

 **Function signature:**